sqiu88/sqiu88.github.io/_posts/2023-03-15-senior_design.markdown

 poster: "./pdfs/senior_proj.png"

 ---
 Developed a control system integrated with industrial grade motors to create a system to wind and unwind spools of film for Eastman Company.
-Create a graphical interface to go along with the control system to be able to have user input desired speeds and tensions for the whole system.
+Created and designed the electronical system as well as a graphical interface to go along with the control system to be able to have user input desired speeds and tensions for the whole system.